project-faros/faros.dev/source/farosctl.rst

 **Subcommands**
     :management-interfaces: Wait for the management interfaces on the cluster nodes to come online with the expected IP addresses
+    :firmware-config: Wait for the cluster node firmware configuration to be manually verified by the user.

 **Example**
     :code:`farosctl wait-for management-interfaces`